FreeRADIUS/freeradius-server/raddb/README.rst

 The ``rlm_eap_tnc`` module was removed.
 No one was using or maintaining it.

-The internal SSL cache was removed.
+The in-memory SSL cache was removed.
 Changes in OpenSSL and FreeRADIUS made it difficult to continue using the OpenSSL implementation of a cache.
 See ``raddb/sites-available/tls-cache`` for a better replacement.
 The OpenSSL cache can now be placed on disk, in memory, in memcache, or in a redis cache.
+The result is higher performance, and is more configurable.

 The ``use_tunneled_reply`` and ``copy_request_to_tunnel``
 configuration items have been removed.
 Their functionality has been